-5B1.
-Championships are open only to riders who hold USA Cycling rider annual licenses and meet other qualifications stated in these rules.

-(a) State championships are open only to USCF members who are USA citizens or permanent residents who reside in the state as shown on their licenses, except UCI Trade Teams members may not enter.

-(b) National championships that are selection races for Olympic Games or World Championships may be entered only by riders who are eligible under international regulations to enter those events.

-5B2.
-At the option of the Administrators, State Championships may include riders who are ineligible for the championship but championship medals will be awarded only to riders who are eligible.
+- 5B1.
+Championships are open only to riders who hold USA Cycling rider annual licenses and meet other qualifications stated in these rules. - (a) State championships are open only to USCF members who are USA citizens or permanent residents who reside in the state as shown on their licenses, except UCI Men's Trade Team I and II members may not enter. - (b) National championships that are selection races for Olympic Games or World Championships may be entered only by riders who are eligible under international regulations to enter those events. - 5B2.
+At the option of the Administrators, State Championships may include riders who are ineligible for the championship but championship medals will be awarded only to riders who are eligible. - 5B3.

-5B3.
 In order to compete in the National Championships, a rider must meet any established performance standards.
-However, National Champions may defend their titles without having to qualify provided that they are otherwise eligible.
+However, National Champions may defend their titles without having to qualify provided that they are otherwise eligible. - 5B4.
+Regional Championships may be conducted on the same basis as state championships in regions designated by the Executive Director.